ansabir/MyJourneyToFrontEnd/javascript.md

     2.8 - Null

     ### 2.1:- String
     String DataType is anything which is between single (' ') or double (" ").
-For examplel
+For example

     ```
     let myVarible  = 'Coding is Fun'
     ```

     The sentend (coding is fun) is a string which is stored in myVariable